nazimboudeffa/medusa-q-and-a/README.md

   - If it's localhost use the right PORT
   - If you are using a domain name use the subdomains
 - Check that you are using https
+- Cookies are set by the Admin and you can inpect that in the Dev Tools